 Say you’re starting a new online shopping site, and you imported thousands of products.
-Now you need to tag and categorize them, a job which seems tedious and will take many hours of work.
+Now you need to tag and categorize them, a job that seems tedious and will take many hours of work.

 In crowdsourcing, you can outsource the task to not only a small group of person, but also tens of thousands of people.
-That’s the genuine advantage of the crowdsourcing, bringing in mass intelligence to solve problems of all kinds at affordable prices.
+That’s the genuine advantage of crowdsourcing, bringing in mass intelligence to solve problems of all kinds at affordable prices.

-History of crowdsourcing
+History of Crowdsourcing

-The term “crowdsourcing” was coined by Jeff Howe back in 2006, in a Wired article which described a new way of sourcing people who are willing to help or work on a project.
+The term “crowdsourcing” was coined by Jeff Howe back in 2006 in a Wired article, which described a new way of sourcing people who are willing to help or work on a project.
 Enough people with sufficient time can transform into a lot of available workforces.

 For instance, a video game’s beta invitation is a form of crowdsourcing, where a developer releases a beta version of the game to the public for testing.
-This has been going on in the software world for years, where certain software are tested by crowdsourcing companies, while others are tested publicly.
+This has been going on in the software world for years, where specific software is tested by crowdsourcing companies, while others are tested publicly.

 For instance, Facebook has been using crowdsourcing to translate its website into different languages since 2008.
 Wikipedia can be categorized as crowdsourcing as well: an encyclopedia written by people from all over the world, professionals and amateurs alike.

 Types of Crowdsourcing

-Crowdsourced design: Projects are funded for a large group of people to design something, for example, a website.
+Projects are funded for a large group of people to design something, for example, a website.
 This has the negative effect of “too many chefs in the kitchen”.

 More famous examples of crowdsourcing include the Netflix Prize, where Netflix invited people to improve their collaborative filtering algorithm and offered a $1 million prize for it.